Faiz-ul-hassan270/Titanic_repo/README.md

 # Netflix EDA Project 🎬📈

-This project is my **second end-to-end practice project** after Titanic and Iris datasets.
+This project is my **second end-to-end practice project** after Titanic dataset.
 The aim was to simulate a **real-world data analyst task** by cleaning, analyzing, and extracting insights from Netflix’s catalog dataset.

 ## 🚀 What I Did